 complexity increases with features such as database queries, the load placed on

-benchmark to characterize the Unified IP IVR performance when used for complex
+benchmark to characterize the Unified IP IVR performance when used

-memory for the VRU server, PG, and Router.
+processor and memory for the VRU server, PG, and Router.

 IVR Self-Service Applications

-where the Unified IP IVR is also used for self-service applications, the
+where the Unified IP IVR is also used for self-service applications,

 Database and Cisco Resource Manager Connectivity